 WHEN MUST WE LEAVE OUR ROOMS?

-Check-out time is 9:00 a.m. for all guests.
+Check-out time is 9:00 a.m. due to the short time frame our housekeeping staff has to prepare for the next week's guests.
 If you brought a boat, jet ski, etc., please load it onto your trailer by 10:00 a.m. to free the space for incoming guests.

 WHAT ABOUT TOWELS & LINENS?

 In most accommodations they are provided.
-However, if you are staying in any of the Tentels, then you must either bring your own sheets, pillowcases or sleeping bags, as they will not be on the beds when you arrive, or you may pick those items up at the Linen Room at no charge.
-Bring your own beach towels no matter what accommodation you stay in while at CAMP-of-the-WOODS.
+However, if you are staying in any of the Tentels, then you must either bring your own sheets, pillowcases or sleeping bags, as they will not be on the beds when you arrive.
+You may pick those items up at the Linen Room in Beddingtons at no charge.
+Beach towels are not provided by CAMP-of-the-WOODS.

 IS THERE MAID SERVICE?

 Yes, in all accommodations except for the Tentels.
 Towels are changed daily, Monday through Saturday.
-Extra towels are left on Saturday since we do not have maid service on Sundays.
+There is no maid service on Sundays.
+However, extra towels are left on Saturday.

 CAN WE DO LAUNDRY?